Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Amerindian Village Walk

 Embrace a minimalist lifestyle as you immerse yourself in the village’s rhythm.
-It’s a wonderful experience, to see how farming and living in harmony with nature shapes the community’s ethos.
+It’s a wonderful experience to see how farming and living in harmony with nature shape the community’s ethos.
 The untouched beauty of Rewa reflects a life unspoiled by human interference.
 Therefore, it’s offering you a genuine encounter with traditional Amerindian culture.

-Embark on a short boat ride, following a short five-minute stroll from the boat and you’ll reach a hidden gem – a charming Oxbow Lake!
+Embark on a short boat ride, following a short five-minute stroll and you’ll reach a hidden gem – a charming Oxbow Lake!

 What makes this place so charming is this wooden deck extending over the pond, offering intimate views of the Victoria Amazonica, Guyana’s largest waterlily.
 Witness the blossoming of white flowers on the first night, gradually transitioning to pink and adopting a male flower form by the third night.

 Gear up for a hike up Awarmie Mountain following a short boat ride.
-The hike up starts easy but steep, leading past a viewpoint ridge that already gives fantastic views.
-Thankfully the team at Rewa Lodge installed new handrails that make the next part of the hike a bit more of a breeze.
+The hike up starts easily but ends steeply, leading past a viewpoint ridge that already gives fantastic views.
+Thankfully, the team at Rewa Lodge installed new handrails that make the next part of the hike a bit more of a breeze.

 Pro Tip: Pack your binoculars to spot birds and maybe trees surrounded by hundreds of butterflies!